 If you have documents that are tough to identify by just their filename, then you can click on the file to select it, then press the F2 key.

-You will then be able to type a new name for the file, then press the Enter key when you are done.
+You will then be able to type a new name for the file and press the Enter key when you are done.

 Summary – How to Batch Print Word Documents